-- 2 Search to locate the IpAddressesPerNetworkInterface parameter and set the value of this parameter to the number of IP addresses you want to specify per NIC. - 3 Save your settings and exit the page.
+- 2 Search to locate the IpAddressesPerNetworkInterface parameter and set the value of this parameter to the maximum number of IP addresses you want to specify per NIC. - 3 Save your settings and exit the page.A reboot or restart of PlateSpin services is not required to apply the changes.